 When this connector has been tuned for Radar Relay, we believe that it should be usable with minor modifications for other 0x open order book relayers that implement the Standard Relayer API.
 If you are a 0x open order book relayer and would like to discuss integration with Hummingbot, please join our Discord and let us know!

 We have added the second strategy mentioned in our whitepaper: arbitrage.
-Arbitrage allows you to monitor two identical or similar trading pairs on different exchanges and wait for a crossed market (when you can buy for a lower price on one exchange and sell for a higher price on another).
-Note that since the arbitrage strategy used different parameters from cross-exchange market making, Hummingbot will prompt you to create a separate configuration file for arbitrage.
+Arbitrage allows you to monitor two identical or similar trading pairs on different exchanges and wait for a crossed market (when you can buy a lower price on one exchange and sell for a higher price on another).
+Since the arbitrage strategy used different parameters from cross-exchange market-making, Hummingbot will prompt you to create a separate configuration file for arbitrage.

-With two strategies and three exchanges, there are now 6 possible combinations of cross-exchange strategies that Hummingbot users can try.
+There are now 6 possible combinations of cross-exchange strategies that Hummingbot users can try with two strategies and three exchanges.

-While we only collect data in order to improve Hummingbot and report aggregate volume to exchange partners, we recognize that users attitudes toward data collection vary widely.
-Therefore, we've made data collection fully modifiable via the configuration file
+While we only collect data to improve Hummingbot and report aggregate volume to exchange partners, we recognize that users' attitudes toward data collection vary widely.
+Therefore, we've made data collection fully adjustable via the configuration file

-Since we expect that users will experiment with different combinations of trading pairs, configuration settings, and exchanges, we wanted to allow users to save multiple configurations per strategy.
-This allows users to load a saved configuration when they start a bot, as well as run multiple bots simultaneously.
+Since we expect users to experiment with different combinations of trading pairs, configuration settings, and exchanges, we wanted to allow users to save multiple configurations per strategy.
+This enables users to load a saved configuration when they start a bot and run multiple bots simultaneously.

 - Fixed another bug related to the Binance co-routine scheduler that prevented Binance API calls from going through after running the bot for a while

-- Fixed a bug in which the bot didn't wait for confirmation of cancelled orders before placing new ones, giving rise to insufficient balance errors
+- Fixed a bug in which the bot didn't wait for confirmation of canceled orders before placing new ones, giving rise to insufficient balance errors

 - Fixed bugs related to clock difference errors between user's machine and Binance